ssime-git/RAG_with_crawl4AI/README.md

 # RAG_with_crawl4AI

-A modular Retrieval-Augmented Generation (RAG) system with web crawling capabilities for building AI-powered knowledge bases from websites.
+A dockerized modular Retrieval-Augmented Generation (RAG) system with web crawling capabilities for building AI-powered knowledge bases from websites.

 ## System Architecture